Causes of Opioid Addiction

 The causes of Opioid addiction are different from other substance abuse epidemics.
 Most people who use illegal drugs are aware that they’re using dangerous substances.
 By contrast, many people started their descent into Opioid addiction by filling a prescription for painkillers.
 In the mid-to-late 1990s, doctors began to prescribe their patients Opioid medications for pain relief.
 Pharmaceutical corporations which manufactured the Opioids marketed their drugs to doctors and medical associations.
 As Opioid prescriptions increased throughout the United States and Europe, pharmaceutical corporations earned tremendous profits.
 For example, the manufacturers of the medication OxyContin used the addictive Opioid Oxycodone as the main ingredient in their product.
 They earned over $2.4 billion in profit in 2012, a significant increase from their profits of $48 million in 1996.
 Americans dispensed over 200,000,000 Opioid prescriptions every year from 2006 to 2016.

 The consequences of the wave of Opioid prescriptions have now become evident.
-Opioid dependence has caused many people to experiment with synthetic Opioids and Heroin, both of which are illegal and life-threatening.
+Opioid addiction has caused many people to experiment with synthetic Opioids and Heroin, both of which are illegal and life-threatening.
 People who are suffering from Opioid addiction who avoid illicit substances often use stronger doses of legal Opioids and risk overdose.
 From 1999 to 2017, the primary timespan of the prescription wave, Opioid overdoses claimed the lives of almost 400,000 people in the United States.
 Even now, about 130 Americans suffer a fatal Opioid overdose every day.